-Therapy for Periodontal Disease in Medford, MA
+Therapy for Periodontal Disease

 It is not a given that we must lose teeth as we age.
 If we maintain good oral hygiene and have regular professional cleanings and oral examinations, chances are we can keep our natural teeth for life.
 That involves not only caring for the teeth themselves, but also the structures that surround them: the gums and tooth-supporting bone.